-Here is an adaptation with the ukulele and a drum machine of a song composed by Luiz Bonfa and from the film Orfeu Negro: Black Orpheus.
+Here is an adaptation with the ukulele and a drum machine of a song composed by Luiz Bonfa in 1959 and from the film Orfeu Negro: Black Orpheus.

 In 1959, the film Orfeu Negro, directed by Marcel Camus, was released.
 This film received the golden palm at the Cannes Film Festival that same year in front of François Truffaut’s Les Quatre Cents Coups.
 Over time, Les Quatre Cents Coups gained notoriety.
 In any case, Orfeu Negro remains the film that has contributed the most to the rise of bossa nova in Europe.

 Here is an excerpt from the film with the song.

 Why this song.

 Black Orpheus is part of the standards of the bossa nova.
 It is also a fundamental piece in a career as a musician who seeks to know his classics.
 As a result, this is a song that I played a lot in different circumstances.
 Whether at music school, in improvisation jam or during an evening of musical animation.